 |Religion 21st Century|

 One undeniable role of most religions is to justify the most horrible acts of destruction, imprisonment, torture and killing.
 There will be no easy solution when angry, fanatical humans with religious disguises practice hate and threaten others.
 Fanatics will attack communities of nicer, more rational humans.
-The tendency is for nice, rational humans to become fanatical in response.
+New "religions" emerge with fanatical roots and threaten more civil and rational neighbors.
+The term "cult" describes the groups that recruit and control new members and establish boundaries that separate cult members from the rest of society.
+Many cults confuse politics with religion and claim rights and privileges for obedient members that exceed all other groups.
+In the worst case a cult has authoritarian leaders who are skilled at mind control and develop strict communal organization.
+The cult may employ aggressive proselytizing and severe forms of indoctrination.
+Some cults tend toward criminal acts to control members and suppress opposition: kidnapping, brainwashing, psychological abuse, sexual abuse and mass suicide.
+The tendency is for nice, rational humans to become fanatical in response to cults.
 The law of Karma is that conflict escalates and everyone loses.
 The law of revenge, Lex talionis, produces an endless cycle of revenge killing.

 You can argue that human nature can change and permit sustainable, free societies.
 Or you can argue that a number of social constructs can identify and constrain the bad guys, leaving the good guys time and space to enjoy peaceful lives.
 Or you can argue that human nature will not change and bad guys cannot be constrained by any combination of social constructs.
 A study of the chaotic, paranoid response in the US to the September 11 2001 attack on the twin towers in New York, USA does not support an optimistic view of social constructs.
 US war making has led to ongoing, deadly conflict in the middle east.